CROI 2025 Chair and Vice Chairs

 Ruanne Barnabas, MD, PhD

 Dr Barnabas is the Chief of the Division of Infectious Diseases at Massachusetts General Hospital (MGH) and a South African physician-scientist.
-Over the past 15 years, her research has focused on interventions for HIV and STI treatment and prevention.
+Over the past 15 years, her research has focused on interventions for HIV and sexually transmitted infection (STI) treatment and prevention.
 She is particularly interested in novel approaches that increase access to services.
-She led the Delivery Optimization for Antiretroviral therapy (DO ART) Study that evaluated the efficacy and cost-effectiveness of decentralized, community-based ART.
-Also, she leads work to increase access to HIV care, including testing lottery incentives and home delivery.
-She is the Principal Investigator of the KEN SHE Study to assess the impact of single-dose human papillomavirus (HPV) vaccination in Kenya.
-Recently, her work has extended to COVID-19 prevention within households.
-Her work aims to identify effective and scalable HIV, HPV, and infectious disease treatment and prevention strategies to increase access across diverse communities and promote equity in health.
+She led the DO ART (Delivery Optimization for Antiretroviral therapy) Study that evaluated the efficacy and cost-effectiveness of decentralized, community-based ART.
+Also, she leads work to increase access to HIV care, including testing lottery incentives and home delivery in the SMART ART (Sequential Multiple Assignment Randomized Trial of scalable interventions for ART delivery in South Africa) Study.
+She is the Principal Investigator of the KEN SHE (KENya Single-dose HPV-vaccine Efficacy) Study which demonstrated high efficacy of single-dose human papillomavirus (HPV) vaccination, changing World Health Organization (WHO) guidelines.
+She conducts health economic and epidemiologic modeling to inform affordability and impact on health of new HIV and STI treatment and prevention strategies.

 Constance A. Benson, MD

 Dr Benson is Professor of Medicine, Senior Attending Physician in the Division of Infectious Diseases, Director of the Infectious Diseases Training Program, Director of the Antiviral Research Center, and the Principal Investigator of the CD4 Collaborative HIV Clinical Trials Unit at the University of California San Diego in San Diego, California, and President of the CROI Foundation.
 She is an internationally recognized researcher and clinician and has worked in the field of HIV/AIDS since 1984.
-Most recently her research has focused on the treatment and prevention of HIV-associated tuberculosis, the development of rapid point-of-care diagnostic assays for resource-limited settings, and new antiretroviral drug development.

 Susan P. Buchbinder, MD